Njuelle/how-to-dashboard/kibana.md

 ## 3- Create visualizations and dashboard

-this is the fun part of this tutorial and that's why you're here !
+This is the fun part of this tutorial and that's why you're here !
 We're going to create our first graph, ready?
 Let's go!

 Click on "Visualize" button on left side menu and click on "Create a visualization".

-we want our first graph to be a bar graph of detected motions, so choose "Vertical Bar" and your index by clicking on "iot".
+We want our first graph to be a bar graph of detected motions, so choose "Vertical Bar" and your index by clicking on "iot".

 Kibana is a great tool for visualizing data in real time.
 In this tutorial, for easy comprehension we will use only an extract of our IoT sensor datas for a few days.
 First thing to do is to select a time period.
 Click on time range button on the top right corner (by default it's set to "Last 15 minutes").
 Now click on "Absolute" and choose a range in the dates pickers.
 The dump we use start on 02-05-2018 and ends on 02-07-2018.
 Pick these dates and validate them ("Go" button).